 - 17. Environment Matters; Regeneration Matters; Safety Matters by implementing schemes that will support sustainable economic development, offer genuine choice in transport modes, and protect the environment.
 Key investment priorities set out by the Department for Transport seek to address safety, air quality, accessibility and congestion.
-Schemes to be delivered in the West Midlands that address these priorities have been agreed with DfT and feature in the 2005 West Midlands Local Transport Plan (LTP), including: - Extending Midland Metro from Wednesbury to Brierley Hill: - The Brierley Hill Sustainable Access Scheme (BHSAN); - The Burnt Tree island improvement; - The A456 island improvement;; - Refurbishment / replacement of Dudley, Halesowen and Stourbridge Bus Stations; - Re-establishment of the Walsall to Stourbridge line for rail freight;

-- Continued Local Safety, Pedestrian Crossing, Cycleway, Road Maintenance, Minor Highway Improvement, and Bridge Strengthening programmes; - Completion of strengthening works to structures on the Primary Route Network; - Continued programme of renewing and upgrading street lighting, illuminated traffic sign and traffic signal installations; - Examination of options for demand management and measures to enhance network efficiency including a Quick Wins Programme and engagement with the West Midlands Urban Traffic Control major scheme; - Supporting investment in high quality public transport Including consideration public transport access to Brierley Hill; - Consideration of highway improvements associated with potential Priority Investment Corridor designation for the A458.
+Schemes to be delivered in the West Midlands that address these priorities have been agreed with DfT and feature in the 2005 West Midlands Local Transport Plan (LTP), including: - Extending Midland Metro from Wednesbury to Brierley Hill; - The Brierley Hill Sustainable Access Scheme - The Burnt Tree island improvement - Refurbishment / replacement of Dudley, Halesowen and Stourbridge Bus Stations; - Re-establishment of the Walsall to Stourbrige line for rail freight; - Continued Local Safety, Pedestrian Crossing, Cycleway, Road Maintenance, Minor Highway Improvement, and Bridge Strengthening programmes; - Continued programme of renewing and upgrading street lighting, illuminated traffic sign and traffic signal installations; - Examination of options for demand management through the Transport Innovation - Consideration of bus network improvements in particular access to Brierley Hill - Introduction of Civil Parking Enforcement - Consideration of highway improvements associated with potential Red Route designation for the A458.